vib-tcp/rdm-introductory-course/rdm.md

 <section>
 Hello and welcome to our Research Data Management course!
 We are very happy to have you here.

-This is the third edition of this workshop, jointly organised by the VIB Technologies and ELIXIR Belgium.
+This is the May 2025 edition of this workshop, jointly organised by the VIB Technologies and ELIXIR Belgium.

 > We are using the interactive Open Educational Resource online/offline course infrastructure called LiaScript.
 > It is a distributed way of creating and sharing educational content hosted on github.